steevschmidt/NEC-220.87-Methods/README.md

 ## Output Information

 - Peak power in kW and Amps
-- Remaining panel capacity (highlighted in red if negative)
+- Available panel capacity (highlighted in red if negative)
 - Data analysis summary and detailed statistics
 - Interactive visualization of hourly load patterns
 - Calculation method used